Advances in Temporal Point Processes: Bayesian, Neural, and LLM Approaches: Model Training

 \subsection{Wasserstein Distance}

+In Wasserstein-based training, the model is learned by minimizing a distributional distance between model and data distributions:

-To circumvent the need for numerical integration inherent in MLE, \citet{xiao2017wasserstein} proposed leveraging the Wasserstein distance within a Wasserstein GAN (WGAN) framework for TPPs.
+where $W(\cdot,\cdot)$ denotes the Wasserstein distance.
+Since the Wasserstein distance is generally difficult to compute directly, it is typically approximated using an adversarial framework with a critic network based on the Kantorovich–Rubinstein dual formulation.
+For example, \citet{xiao2017wasserstein} proposed leveraging the Wasserstein distance within a Wasserstein GAN (WGAN) framework for TPPs.
 In this setup, the TPP model acts as a generator, and a critic network learns to distinguish between real and generated event sequences by minimizing the Wasserstein distance.

-Compared to KL divergence, Wasserstein distance provides smoother gradients and better handles mode collapse.
-However, the adversarial nature of WGANs may lead to training instability and increased complexity.
+Compared with KL divergence, the Wasserstein distance avoids the numerical integration required in MLE, yields smoother gradients for optimization, and is generally more robust to mode collapse.
+However, the adversarial training procedure used in WGANs may introduce additional instability and increase training complexity.
 To further improve upon this approach, \citet{xiao2018learning} introduced a likelihood-free training method based directly on the Wasserstein distance between point processes.
 Unlike the earlier WGAN-based framework, which primarily learns the aggregate intensity over a dataset, their method enables individual-level, in-sample forward prediction of event sequences conditioned on historical context.
 Moreover, Wasserstein distance captures the underlying geometric structure of event sequences more effectively than KL divergence, leading to more robust alignment between the generated and real sequences.